Skip to main content

 1. Shor shows the rate before the action (approval for employers, withdrawal for workers)

-2. The margin above the interbank rate is small, disclosed, and constant, not dynamically widened
+2. The margin above the interbank rate is a flat 2%, disclosed and constant, not dynamically widened

 3. The full breakdown (gross amount, FX rate, margin, net) appears on every receipt